Halo!

 Citizens of participating countries must apply to join the PALM scheme through the labour sending unit in their country.

-Citizens of Vanuatu who wish to apply for the SWP please contact (snaio@vanuatu.gov.vu).
-For PLS contact (gvuti@vanuatu.gov.vu).
+Citizens of Vanuatu who wish to apply for short-term/seasonal or longer-term work through the PALM scheme can contact (gvuti@vanuatu.gov.vu).

 You do not need to pay or give gifts to anyone to join the PALM scheme.
 If you have been offered a job in the PALM scheme, your employer will pay for your flights and some other costs up front so you can travel to Australia.
 You will need to gradually repay your employer for these costs once you start earning a wage.